 No, Jesus tells us that what matters most is what we think of him.
 What matters is how we respond to his claim to be Lord and King, to be God’s promised messiah, and how we respond to the good news he brings—to the Gospel.

-Despite its religiosity, Punchacre is in desperate need of the Good News Jesus brings.
+Despite their religiosity, Punchbowl and Greenacre are in desperate need of the Good News Jesus brings.
 People need to meet the real Jesus and discover his kingdom.

 Who Is Jesus?